jakedegiovanni/comicshelf/README.md

 - view this weeks releases (complete)
 - follow certain series (complete)
-- view when issues in series will be released
+- view when issues in series will be released (in progress)
+    - view all comics within a series (complete)
+    - show marvel unlimited release date on comic card (in progress)
+- be able to see which series you follow
 - be notified when issues in a series are released
 - ignore results.json, better caching of results (complete)
 - cache limit and eviction